 Apply filters based upon on Tableau and Salesforce fields

-If you want more control over filtering the Tableau visualization on a records page, you can map a field in Tableau to a specific field in Salesforce.
-The Tableau field needs to be on the view that you are embedding.
+If you want more control over filtering the Tableau visualization on a records page, you can map a field or parameter in Tableau to a specific field in Salesforce.
+The Tableau field or parameter needs to be on the view that you are embedding.
 The Salesforce field must be a qualified field on the page where you are embedding the view.
 When the values of these two fields match, the Tableau Visualization component will automatically filter the Tableau view.

 To apply the advanced filtering, add the Tableau Visualization component to a record page.
 For example, if you have a Tableau view that contains Salesforce data that is related to sales information, you can add that view to your opportunity record pages.